sindhuchary/nlpProject/README.md

 # nlpProject
+If you can read this file, you've successfully cloned the git repository.

 If this is your first time using git take a look at this to familiarize yourself with it: http://git-scm.com/book/en/v2/Getting-Started-Git-Basics